EdgeTX/edgetx.github.io/docs/index.md

 ## What's new ##

-**22.09.2021**
+**Oct.
+7th, 2021**

-**EdgeTX v2.5.0 RC1 including EdgeTX Companion Available for Testing!**
+**EdgeTX v2.5.0 RC3 including EdgeTX Companion Available for Testing!**

-If you are interested in testing out the EdgeTX v2.5.0 Release Candidate or EdgeTX Companion before the official release, you can download them here: [EdgeTX "Dauntless" 2.5.0-RC1](https://github.com/EdgeTX/edgetx/releases/tag/v2.5.0-rc1)
+If you are interested in testing out the EdgeTX v2.5.0 Release Candidate or EdgeTX Companion before the official release, you can download them here: [EdgeTX "Dauntless" 2.5.0-RC3](https://github.com/EdgeTX/edgetx/releases/tag/v2.5.0-rc3)

 ---

-**12.09.2021**
+**Sept.
+12th, 2021**

 **EdgeTX Roadmap added to the Dev Info Page**